oicr-gsi/shesmu/guided-meditations.md

 this will determine the behaviour of the rest of the meditation.

 ### User-Interactive
-- `Stop`
+- `Stop` [`With` status]
 Ends the meditation.
-No further steps follow
+No further steps follow.
+If _status_ is supplied, it a Boolean value that indicates if the journey was successful or not.

 - `Choice` `When "` _description_ `" Then`  _step_, ...
 Allows the user to choose between several options. _step_ is a list of displays followed by another step.